 The cat-themed place is a bit young, rock n’ roll, and alternative.
 The friendly staff here will find the perfect craft beer or cider to pair with your vegetarian-friendly food.
 They say you’ll find the best veggie burgers in Barcelona.

-I opted for the €8.50 Black Cat (a tasty bean patty with caramalised onion, eggplant, and garlic veganaise) and it almost made me forget about meat.
-Throw in a solid patatas bravas with chilli sauce and the best hummus in town and you’re in heaven.
+I opted for the €8.50 Black Cat (a tasty bean patty with caramelized onion, eggplant, and garlic veganaise), and it almost made me forget about meat.
+Throw in a solid patatas bravas with chilli sauce and the best hummus in town, and you’re in heaven.

 Woki Organic Market